Violence: Understand it to end it

 We have a research and program grant selection process to determine where the Avielle Foundation funds are distributed.
 Successful applicants are chosen in one of two areas:

-- Novel neuroscience, clinical, or public health research focused on understanding the biochemical and behavioral mechanisms of violence and compassion.
+- Novel neuroscience or clinical research focused on understanding the biochemical and behavioral mechanisms of violence and/or compassion.

 Many of the world’s leaders in neuroscience, neurology, psychiatry, clinical psychology, social work, emotional intelligence, and education serve on our selection committee, reviewing and prioritizing research fellow recipients.